elotl/vpa-tracker/README.md

-# Pod resource consumption tracker
+# VPA Tracker to right size your pods

 ## Install kube-state-metrics